The kernel of graph indices for vector search

-Lastly, we experimented with a few small real-world datasets using Python implementations of SVG and SVG-L0 that were not optimized to scale.
-We took $10^4$ vectors from the datasets colbert-1M, cohere-english-v3-100k, and openai-v3-small-100k with $d=128, 1024, 1536$ dimensions, respectively (\url{https://github.com/datastax/jvector}).
-We show in \cref{fig:quasi_navigability_study} that the navigability slack $\epsilon$ in SVG, given in \cref{theo:quasi_navigability}, is relatively small and that \cref{algo:greedy_svg_search} often succeeds.
-In addition, we built indices with SVG-L0 and with the truncated MRNG described previously.
-We observe in \cref{fig:navigability_constrained_degree-datasets} that SVG-L0 outperforms the truncated MRNG, even when using a large candidate size ($|\set{C}| = r M$ with $r=8$).
-The effect is more pronounced in higher dimensions, where the value of $\sigma$ in SVG-L0 has little effect on its accuracy.
-Interestingly and unsurprisingly according to our theoretical results, the accuracy of SVG-L0 has a link with the distribution of $\epsilon_i$ (the smaller the mean in \cref{theo:quasi_navigability}, the better the accuracy in \cref{fig:navigability_constrained_degree-datasets}).
+Lastly, we experimented with a few small real-world datasets using a Python implementations of SVG and SVG-L0 that were not optimized to scale.
+We took $10^4$ vectors from the datasets in \zcref{tab:datasets} of the appendix with $d=128, 1024, 1536, 3072$ dimensions.
+We built indices with SVG-L0, with the truncated MRNG described previously, and with the truncated Vamana.
+We observe in \zcref{fig:navigability_constrained_degree_datasets} that SVG-L0 outperforms the truncated MRNG and the truncated Vamana.
+The effect is more pronounced in higher dimensions.
+In all dimensions, the value of $\sigma$ in SVG-L0 has little effect on its accuracy.
+We include a detailed analysis of the least favorable and a more favorable examples to SVG in \zcref{fig:navigability_constrained_degree_datasets_sigma}.